aws-user-group-nz/handbook/rules.md

 22.2 The Committee may also decide to put forward motions for the Society to vote on (“Committee Motions”) which shall be suitably notified.

+## Common seal

+### 23.0 Common seal

+23.1 The Committee shall provide a common seal for the Society and may from time to time replace it with a new one.

+23.2 The Secretary shall have custody of the common seal, which shall only be used by the authority of the Committee.
+Every document to which the common seal is affixed shall be signed by the President and countersigned by the Vice President.

 ## Altering the rules

 ### 24.0 Altering the Rules